 Dr. Yazdani received his Bachelor of Science from Punjab University in Lahore, Pakistan in 1994 and his medical degree from King Edward Medical University in Lahore, Pakistan in 1997.
 After a postdoctoral fellowship at the University of Texas Southwestern Medical Center Dallas from 1999-2005.
 Dr. Yazdani held a faculty appointment in the Department of Neuroscience at UT Southwestern from 2005-10.

 His scientific interests included understanding the mechanisms responsible for neurodegenerative diseases such as Parkinson’s disease and Alzheimer’s disease using human brain tissue and serum samples along with using animal models.
 His work also involved seeking blood biomarkers for Parkinson’s disease and Autism spectrum disorder.
 Blood samples from patients with these diseases were analyzed to identify potential antibody and protein biomarkers that could be used to diagnose the diseases, and possibly identify these diseases before onset of symptoms.
 He has authored multiple peer reviewed journal publications over the years.

-Dr. Yazdani joined the faculty of the Department of Neurology and Neurotherapeutics for Movement Disorders at UT Southwestern in December 2019.
+Dr. Yazdani joined the faculty of the Department of Neurology for Movement Disorders at UT Southwestern in December 2019.